 How often should I wash my makeup brushes?

-Preparation: preparation, preparation, preparation: going on a big job, then have the right tools.
+Going on a big job, then have the right tools.
 Not just the right makeup brushes, but the right hygiene tools to keep you clean on the go.
-It is essential to have a quick-dry but deep cleaning and sanitizing makeup brush cleaner in your kit.
+It is essential to have a quick-dry but deep cleaning and sanitising makeup brush cleaner in your kit.
 Without this, you just can’t work professionally.
 Looking after your client’s health is just as important as turning up on time and delivering the brief.

 Dirty makeup brushes are a breeding ground for bacteria